 Three months before the planned first flight of its CSeries, Bombardier is grappling with supplier issues crucial to meeting its production cost targets for the 110-/135-seat aircraft.
 And with shareholders concerned as the Canadian airframer burns through cash at an unprecedented rate to develop the next-generation narrowbody jet, achieving early profitability is essential.
 Central to the issue is the role of Chinese suppliers and their low costs in meeting Bombardier’s pricing ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Supply Chain Is Key To Financial Success Of Bombardier CSeries".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Supply Chain Is Key To Financial Success Of Bombardier CSeries".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.